shamshubham/Digital-clock/README.md

-# Digital Clock
+# ⏰ Digital Clock

-This project is a simple digital clock created using HTML, CSS, and JavaScript.
-The clock displays the current time in hours, minutes, and seconds, and updates in real-time.
+This project features a sleek digital clock built with HTML, CSS, and JavaScript.
+The clock dynamically displays the current time, updating in real-time with hours, minutes, and seconds.

 ## Table of Contents